Timing Argument take on the Milky Way and Andromeda past-encounter: Introduction

-The structure of this paper is as follows: Section \ref{sec:ETBP} discusses the formalism of two-body motion with a Cosmological Constant.
-Section \ref{sec:Meth} explains the numerical method for extracting the mass of the LG for one dimensional case.
-Section \ref{sec:AM} we explain the same analysis considering angular momentum in two dimensional case.
-Section \ref{sec:MOND} compares the result under MOND formulation and discusses the evolution of the motion of the galaxies.
-Section \ref{sec:Dis} summarizes the results.
+The structure of this paper is as follows: Section \ref{sec:form} discusses the formalism of two-body motion with a Cosmological Constant.
+Section \ref{sec:Meth} explains the numerical method.
+Section \ref{sec:AM} explains the analysis considering possible Past Encounter (PE).
+Section \ref{sec:Dis} discusses the results.